 Solvency II guidance Solvency II reference Valuation methods and assumptions Financial assets shall not be valued at DA Art 10 Financial assets are valued at fair value for both cost or amortised cost.
-DA Art 6 FRS 101 and Solvency II balance sheet valuation purposes.
+FRS 101 and Solvency II balance sheet valuation DA Art 6 purposes.
 The methods and assumptions used by EIOPA's Final Report on Guidelines on the Company in estimating the fair value of recognition and valuation of assets and financial assets are: liabilities other than technical provisions indicates that all financial assets shall be Bonds: Fair values are generally based upon measured at fair value.
 Whilst quoted market prices.
-Where market prices reinsurance recoverables in respect of are not readily available, fair values are unsettled claims are subject to the rules estimated using either values obtained from regarding technical provisions, payments quoted market prices of comparable securities due in relation to settled insurance claims or estimated by discounting expected future should not be measured under those rules and so would fall to be treated as financial assets.
+Where market prices reinsurance recoverables in respect of are not readily available, fair values are unsettled claims are subject to the rules regarding technical provisions, payments due in relation to settled insurance claims should not be measured under those rules and so would fall to be treated as financial assets.
 Only future premiums which fall due after the valuation date are subject to the rules regarding technical provisions; therefore any premium debts due would fall to be treated as financial assets although EIOPA has previously indicated that the risk of non-payment by the policyholder can be ignored if that will result in waiving the insurance cover.